PedroLeonel17/ECBFSM/README.md

 Feel free to make further adjustments to fit your project's needs.

 If you found this code useful in your projects, consider supporting its development with a donation.
 Your contribution helps maintain and improve ECBFSM and encourages ongoing support for open-source game development tools.
-Thank you for your generosity!

 [Support my Patreon](https://www.patreon.com/PLPC17)